chayan7/HMMerProteinSeq/README.md

 > User can use protein accession (will be downloaded automatically from NCBI RefSeq database) or protein sequence in a fasta format as input.
-> This script uses HMMs identified by Chayan Kumar Saha and Gemma Atkinson; used in the analyses of Jimmy et al PNAS 2020
+> This script uses HMMs identified by Chayan Kumar Saha and Gemma Atkinson; used in the analyses of Jimmy et al PNAS 2020.
-> User can put any HMM model of their own in the HMM directory to scan the query protein sequence.
+> Also, user can put any HMM model of their own in the HMM directory to scan the query protein sequence.